TemidoRocha/ZTM_VueDeveloper/music/README.md

 ## Routes

 Using the names in the router-link will make the links more readable and scalable.
 Using the names in case a link changes we don't have to modify all the links

+When changing a previous implemented route we should allways think taht the browser saves the routes as well as the user can bookmark the page and that will lead to conflit.
+Possible solutions:

+1. gice a 404 saying the new route
+2. redirect route